singlecla/singlecla/cla.md

 3. These license grants cover copyrights and patent claims I can license at the time I open my pull request, as well as copyrights and patent claims I become able to license later.

 4. I license the project steward to pass these rights on to, or sublicense, anyone or everyone, under any terms they choose, one or many times.
-As examples, this covers releasing the project on new public license terms, as well as licensing the project to specific customers on commercial license terms.
+As examples, this covers releasing the project under new public license terms, as well as licensing the project to specific customers on commercial license terms.

 5. I cannot and will not revoke these license grants.